dkadiry/dkadiry/README.md

 ### Welcome to my Github! :smiley:

 ### About Me
-I've always been fascinated by what makes machines work—from the engineering behind cars and robots to the vast mysteries of space exploration.
-My passion lies in teaching machines how to "see" through Computer Vision and AI.
+I've always been drawn to physics and engineering, fascinated by how the world works at both fundamental and mechanical levels.
+From understanding the natural forces that govern our universe to the intricate engineering that make machines work, I’ve been captivated by it all.
+That curiosity led me to explore robotics, AI, and space technology, and so far I've been fortunate to build a career that combines all these passions.

+My work focuses on teaching machines how to "see" through Computer Vision and AI.
 I recently completed my Master of Engineering Science at Western University (London, Ontario, Canada), where I conducted research in Robotics/Control with a specialization in Planetary Science and Exploration.
 My research focused on applying AI and robotics to space exploration technologies, particularly rover systems.
 Before that, I earned a Bachelor's degree in Computer Engineering, also from Western.

 Currently, I’m working as a Research Assistant in Computer Vision and Robotics at Western University.
 My expertise spans Computer Vision, Robotic Perception Systems, Machine/Deep Learning, Software Development, and Computer Systems Design.